NJ's 2nd Presumed Coronavirus Patient Released From Englewood Hospital And Medical Center

+The woman works in the same midtown law firm as Lawrence Garbuz, 50, of New Rochelle, sources with direct knowledge of the circumstances said Thursday night.

+Both are among 10 people who authorities said believe passed the virus among themselves.

-He had no contact with the first coronavirus patient from New Jersey, a 32-year-old Fort Lee man who's been been hospitalized since Tuesday following what state officials said is a "presumptive positive result" for COVID-19, officials said.
+The first coronavirus patient from New Jersey is a 32-year-old Fort Lee man who's been been hospitalized since Tuesday following what state officials said is a "presumptive positive result" for COVID-19, officials said.

 SEE: Fort Lee Man, 32, At HUMC Is NJ's First Presumed Coronavirus Patient